 I was going to write at some point about why Hyper-V on Windows 10 is generally a better choice than VMware Workstation.
 It still is, but Vagrant eases some of the pain with VMware Workstation, through you need a plug-in licence to be able to integrate VMware Workstation with Vagrant (on top of the cost of VMware Workstation!).
 If you do buy the plug-in, that give you the ability to interact with VMware Workstation through software, just at a fairly substancial cost.
 With Hyper-V you can interact with it from the command-line (ie, Powershell) with or without Vagrant.

 Auguably the link betwen Vagrant and VMware Workstation is better than the link with Hyper-V, but there is no cost to Hyper-V, or to use Vagrant with Hyper-V.

 So what is Vagrant?
 It is a great way to quickly spin up and destroy an environment that you can use for development.
 This could be the creation of a couple of webservers and a database, and can of course be done on a variety of operating systems.

-You do this through the use of the "vagrantfile", which holds a configuration, which Vagrant uses to spin up (and down) your environment.
+You do this through the use of the "vagrantfile", that holds a configuration, which Vagrant uses to spin up (and down) your environment.
 The great thing is, you don't need to build the VMs manually, and you don't need to do manual clean-up.
-You can do all of that with Hyper-V anyway, with Powershell, but Vagrant can use the same configuration across different hypervisors.
-So you can create your stack on Hyper-v, but if you want to move that to VirtualBox, you can, or even VMware, with minimal changes.
+You can do all of that with Hyper-V anyway (with PowerShell), but Vagrant can use the same configuration across different hypervisors.
+So you can create your stack on Hyper-V, but if you want to move that to VirtualBox, you can, or even VMware, with minimal changes.